ekowtawiah/hello-world/README.md

 # hello-world
 Hello! hello!!
 This is your man David.
-Just stay right with and enjoy my stories
+Just stay right with me and enjoy my stories